shravankb/pre-requisite-nodejs/module-5/ASYNCAWAIT.md

 Did you notice how `async` functions are different compared to a promise `then`?
 The `await` keyword suspends the `async` function, whereas the Promise body would've kept on being executed if we would've used `then`.

+You can have a look at [Draft ECMAScript 6 Specification Proposal](https://github.com/domenic/promises-unwrapping).